-LEAK CHECKING A CHARGED SYSTEM
+LEAK CHECKING A CHARGED SYSTEM - ABOUT PRESSURES

-ABOUT PRESSURES

 Refrigerant in a saturated condition, part liquid and part vapor will exert a pressure that is a function of its temperature.
-The higher the temperature the higher the pressure will be.
-Avoid leak checking in cold weather.
+The higher the temperature, the higher the pressure will be.

+Avoid leak checking in cold weather or on a cold system.
+Never leak check the low side connections with the compressor running.
 A refrigerant leak will show with moderate pressure.
 A leak is not a function of pressure.
 Pressure is only required to aid in detection.